gentoid/BassMatrix/README.md

 # BassMatrix

-Roland TB-303 bass synthesizer, beloved in electronic music for its distinctive sound.
+BassMatrix try to sond like the Roland TB-303 bass synthesizer, beloved in electronic music for its distinctive sound.
 BassMatrix comes with various sound-shaping parameters that allow users to craft those classic acid bass lines with ease.
 It's available for download in 64-bit Windows VST3, standalone Windows standalone and MacOS (au2, Components) versions, ensuring compatibility with different user setups.

 BassMatrix is a instrument written in C++ using the IPlug2 API.
 The DSP code is taken from the open303 open source project.

 ## Known problems

-* On Mac the Random button causes the pattern to be silent.
+On MacOS when deleting a BassMatrix and the start a new instance of it in the DAW, the sequencer buttons, octav buttons and pattern buttons are off.
+This does not happen on a Windows DAW.

 ## Version 2.00